CDCgov/MaRS/docs/index.md

 **Interpreting Results**

-1. Interpret the results using standard settings in the software.
+1. Use default settings to set the dye thresholds.

 2. If the calculated thresholds are located within the background noise, they should be manually set to a level slightly higher than the background.
 Such alterations should be done with only one dye displayed at the time.